wp-plugins/fg-joomla-to-wordpress/README.txt

 * Initial version: Import Joomla 1.5 sections, categories, posts and images

 == Upgrade Notice ==

+= 2.4.0 =
+New: Add an anti-duplicate test if the user runs another import process again while one is still running
+Fixed: Solve conflicts between FG plugins by limiting the Javascript scope

 = 2.3.3 =
 Fixed: Some medias with accents were not imported